 How Much is A Network Railcard?

-*Average saving is based on the average savings made by Network Railcard holders between March 2019 and February 2020, excluding price of Railcard
+*Average saving is based on the average savings made by Network Railcard holders between April 2021 and March 2022, excluding price of Railcard.

 How to use a network railcard?